Effective from 10th January 2022

 3.3.
 Determination of Hire

 Lumi shall be entitled at any time and for any reason whatsoever without explanation, to terminate this Agreement (such termination to be effective immediately) and to repossess or withdraw the Equipment or any part thereof.
 In the event that Lumi so terminates the Agreement no cancellation fee will be payable by Customer.

-Where Customer is responsible for arranging transportation of the Equipment, the Equipment must be returned to Lumi prior to 17.00 on the final Date of Hire unless otherwise arranged.
+Where the Customer is responsible for arranging transportation of the Equipment, the Equipment must be returned to Lumi prior to 17:00 (5.00 pm) SAST on the final date of hire unless otherwise arranged.
 Late returns will be charged at Lumi’s then current daily hire rate.

 If Lumi is only hiring the Equipment and is not providing any related Services, Customer acknowledges that the Equipment comprises electrical equipment and should normally be used with plugs and/or sockets as fitted but if temporarily replaced with other suitable plugs or sockets, this must be carried out by a competent person who must also reinstate to the original condition and under no circumstances should electrical Equipment be used without it being correctly earthed unless it is of double insulated construction.
 Lumi shall not be liable for any liability arising from any failure of Customer to comply with this Clause.

 (a) Risk in the Equipment transfers to Customer where it takes receipt of it and, in such circumstances, continues until Lumi confirms receipt of the return of all Equipment.
 Customer agrees that it will not sell or otherwise part with control of the Equipment unless it is using a third party carrier for transportation.
 Where Customer uses a third party carrier for transportation, Customer has a duty of care to select a reliable and reputable third party carrier and Customer will co-operate fully with Lumi to enable Lumi to make a claim from the third party carrier if required.